pkic/pkic.org/content/blog/2014/2014-02-12-ten-steps-to-take-if-your-website-is-compromised.md

 ## Ask Google to Delist Your Site

-If your site ended up on the Google blacklist while it was infected, you can log into Google Webmaster Tools, select the website, and &lsquo;[Request a review](https://support.google.com/webmasters/answer/168328?hl=en).&rsquo; If Google finds that your site is free of malware, the warning should be removed within &ldquo;a day or so&rdquo;.
+If your site ended up on the Google blacklist while it was infected, you can log into Google Webmaster Tools, select the website, and ‘[Request a review](https://support.google.com/webmasters/answer/168328?hl=en).’
+If Google finds that your site is free of malware, the warning should be removed within “a day or so”.
 A similar process is available for [Bing](http://www.bing.com/toolbox/webmaster/).

-## Make Sure It Doesn&rsquo;t Happen Again
+## Make Sure It Doesn’t Happen Again

 We recommend that you regularly scan your website for vulnerabilities that can lead to an infection.
 The same services that perform website malware scanning will also scan for vulnerabilities.
 By scheduling recurring vulnerability scans, you will be alerted when new vulnerabilities are found, and will likely be able to fix them by patching software before another infection strikes.
 An alternative to patching your site is to subscribe to a Web Application Firewall (WAF) service.
 This will act to protect your site even if vulnerabilities are present.